-We also offer a quality pre-primary program for children aged 5 years at our Wanslea Early Learning Centre in Railway Street Cottesloe adjacent to the primary school.
-Our experienced pre-primary teachers ensure all pre-primary children are prepared for formal schooling, and arrange incursions, excursions and stimulating sessions throughout the year.
+We offer a quality Pre-Primary program for children aged 5 years at our Wanslea Early Learning Centre in Railway Street Cottesloe adjacent to the primary school.
+Our experienced Pre-primary teachers ensure all children are prepared for formal schooling, and arrange incursions, excursions and stimulating instruction throughout the year with a play focus.

 The Primary Years (Years 1-6)

-Our school has consistently been one of the top performing schools in the WALNA and NAPLAN testing, and our excellent results in a diverse range of competitions including mathematics, literature, arts, technology and sports are evidence of the success of our balanced and varied curriculum.
+Our school has historically & consistently been one of the top performing schools in the WALNA and NAPLAN testing, and our excellent results in a diverse range of competitions including mathematics, literature, arts, technology and sports are evidence of the success in delivery of our balanced and varied curriculum.